The New Graduate's Guide To Job Search

 Starting a new job

 What to expect on your first day will vary from company to company.
-For many entry-level employees, the first day will involve an employee orientation and training sessions.
+For many entry-level employees, the first day will involve some kind of employee orientation and training sessions.
 At this stage, you should have a line of communication open with your new employer and should ask any questions you have about the job.

 For many people, keeping an eye on new job opportunities is a part of continuous career development, even once you’ve found a new job.
 In fact, 92% of top performers say they search for jobs at least a few times each year.⁶ Remember that you can continue to manage your email job alerts from your Indeed account, pausing them or changing how often you receive them.